 Say: “It’s nice to speak to you, Jane.
 I saw your rental listing— the one on 123 Cherry Street, Boston— on Craigslist.”

 Again, strike a friendly tone with your potential client and address them by their first name.
 Then, continue setting your tone of clarity and purpose by letting them know the address of the particular listing you are contacting them about, and exactly what website you saw the listing on.

 Step 3: Let the landlord Know Why You’re Calling

 Say: “I wanted to reach out because I think the two of us could work together and I could help fill your vacancy.
 I’m hoping to schedule an in-person meeting so that we can talk more about a possible partnership.”

-After you’re done setting the groundwork for the conversation let the landlord know exactly why you’re reaching out and announce your intent to begin creating a partnership.
+After you’re done setting the groundwork for the conversation, let the landlord know exactly why you’re reaching out and announce your intent to begin creating a partnership.

 Step 4: Let them know the benefits you can bring

 Now that you’ve let the landlord know why you’re calling them, let them know the benefits that they can gain by a partnership between the two of you.
-We’ve given you some very important benefits that real estate agents can offer landlords: the ability to market the listing on more channels other than the informal Craigslist, and the ability to set an appropriate price that will get the vacancy filled quickly.
-However, maybe you have other ideas that you’d like to have shared?
+We’ve given you some very important benefits that real estate agents can offer landlords: the ability to market the listing on more channels than the informal Craigslist, and the ability to set an appropriate price that will get the vacancy filled quickly.
+However, maybe you have other ideas that you’d like to share?
 Maybe you have special experience working with listing agents or maybe you’ve sold apartments in their building before.
 Feel free to change this part (or any other part) up and customize it to your liking.
 Remember, though, you only have a limited amount of time to make an impression, so forefront the most important things you can offer.

 Step 5: If you Can, Let Them Know About Your Successes